Sony HX400V vs RX1R II

 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the HX400V and the RX1R II are recent models that are part of the current product line-up.
-The RX1R II replaced the earlier Sony RX1R, while the HX400V does not have a direct predecessor.
+The RX1R II is a recent model that features in the current product line-up of Sony.
+In contrast, the HX400V has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the HX400V from Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So how do things add up?
 Is the Sony HX400V better than the Sony RX1R II or vice versa?
 The listing below highlights the relative strengths of the two models.